You’re passionate about animals, wildlife and conservation. But figuring out which career path you’d like to pursue can feel complex.

-You’ll directly support Goal 4: Quality Education, Goal 8: Decent Work and Economic Growth, Goal 13: Climate Action, Goal 14: Life Below Water and Goal 15: Life on Land.
+Internships in Costa Rica focus on wildlife, marine and endangered animals.
+You’ll directly support Goal 13: Climate Action, Goal 14: Life Below Water and Goal 15: Life on Land.

 The warm coastal waters of Puerto Morelos are not only home to the second largest coral reef system in the world – the Mesoamerican Barrier Reef System – they’re also the base of GVI’s operations in Mexico.
 Here you’ll also find Mayan ruins, mangrove forests and the endangered loggerhead sea turtle.

 Join other international interns on the shores of the Yucatán Peninsula and learn about the challenges faced by coastal communities and environmentalists in the region.
 Internships focus on coral reef research and restoration, and other conservation initiatives such as mangrove conservation and sustainable agriculture.